imlarry/EmpyrionMQTT/README.md

 ### <p style="text-align: center;font-style: italic">* * * WORK IN PROGRESS * * *</p>

 This is a *framework* for mod development using a publish/subscribe model to allow the execution of code outside the context of the game.
-While the code here is all C# services can be developed and deployed in any language and across any OS that supports MQTT.
+While the code here is all C#, service clients can be developed and deployed in any language and across any OS that supports MQTT.

 The current rev is not all that out-of-the-box useful as a player or game admin mod.
 My pace